-When designing your Centreon platform, bear the following things in mind:
+When designing your Centreon platform, bear the following considerations in mind:

 - The number of hosts you will monitor is not enough to determine how big your platform should be.
-You will also need to take into account the number of services per host, as well as the number of metrics per service.
+You will also need to take into account the number of services per host and the number of metrics per service.

-- Another criterion to take into account is whether you need to use pollers or remote servers to separate your resources according to geographical or logical criteria.
-Example : If your monitoring architecture has to monitor a DMZ area, it is easier (and safer) to place a remote server in the DMZ network.
+- Another criterion to consider is whether you need to use pollers or remote servers to separate your resources according to geographical or logical criteria.
+Example: If your monitoring architecture has to monitor a DMZ area, it is easier (and safer) to place a remote server in the DMZ network.

-- A central server should only monitor a small number of hosts and services, as its CPU must primarily handle the data sent by remote servers and pollers (this is the same for remote servers).
-The more hosts and services you monitor on your central server, you higher the risk of the interface being slowed down, as the monitoring engine will use more resources.
+- A central server should only monitor a small number of hosts and services because its CPU should primarily handle the data sent by remote servers and pollers (the same applies to remote servers).
+The more hosts and services you monitor on your central server, the higher the risk of the interface being slowed down, because the monitoring engine will use more resources.